-Historical aerial photography was reviewed to approximate the net increase in building square footage based on visible roof area.
-Most of the activity involved new construction, although removal of older hangars also occurred.
-The net increase in hangar square footage between 2012 and 2021 translates into a compound annual growth rate (CAGR) of
+istorical aerial photography was reviewed to approximate changes in building square footage based on visible roof area.
+Most of the activity involved new construction of large conventional hangars and removal of older hangars (primarily T-hangars) that occurred as part of various private redevelopment projects.
+The net increase in hangar square